 Many women suffering Complex Regional Pain Syndrome (CRPS) wish to start or add to their family.
-Whilst there are so many uncertainties surrounding CRPS, its causes and its effects on the body, there is no known reason why suffering CRPS should in itself make it more difficult to conceive.
+Whilst there are so many uncertainties surrounding CRPS, its causes and its effect on the body, there is no known reason why suffering CRPS should in itself make it more difficult to conceive.

 Indeed, many women with CRPS do conceive and have healthy babies.
 There have even been cases reported of CRPS going into remission during pregnancy.
 However, there are a number of pregnancy and birth related issues that arise as a result of suffering CRPS.